 The birth story of the Brihaspati is fascinating.
 He was one of the three sons of Rishi Angiras – one of the Mind-born sons of Lord Brahma.
 During pregnancy, his mother Shradha was faithless to rishi Angiras resulting in a stillbirth.
 So, she apologized and prayed to rishi Angira.
 After forgiving her sins, he planted his own life to the baby, who later became the wisest and intellectual sage, Brihaspati.

-Maharishi Brihaspati has two consorts – Shubh and Tara.
+According to Puranas, Devguru Brihaspati has two consorts – Shubh and Tara.
 From Devi Shubh, he had seven daughters: Bhaanumatee, Havishmatee, Mahishmatee, Mahaamatee, Archishmatee, Sineevaalee, and Raakaa.
 Likewise, he had seven sons and a daughter from his second consort Devi Tara.
 He has two sons from Mamata, Kacha and Bharadwaja.
 King Dushyant adopted Saptarishi Bharadwaja after being abandoned by his parents.

 Brihaspati in Jyotisha (Hindu Astrology)

-In Hindu Astrology or Vedic Astrology, Dev Guru Brihaspati is among the navagrahas (nine planets).
-Out of all navagrahas, Brihaspati is the most kind and benevolent.
-Guru in Jyotish Shastra refers to elemental space or sky or akasha tattva.
-He rules over zodiac signs like Dhanu (Sagittarius), Meena (Pisces) and resides high in Karka (Cancer) and falls in Makar (Capricorn).
+Jupiter rules Sagittarius and Pisces zodiac signs and resides high in Karka (Cancer) and falls in Makar (Capricorn).
 Apart from that, he is affable to the Sun (Surya), Moon (Chandra), and Mars (Mangal).

-Guru Brihaspati is often associated with wisdom, prosperity, good health, luck, positivity, religion, popularity, peace, and happiness.
+In Astrology, Jupiter is often associated with wisdom, prosperity, good health, luck, positivity, religion, popularity, peace, and happiness.
 Depending upon the placement of Jupiter in your birth chart, your ability to attain knowledge can be understood.

 Dev Guru Brihaspati Mantra

 Devanam ca rishinam gurun Kanchana-sannibham

 In English, it means; – I kneel to Brihaspati, lord of Jupiter, who is the preceptor of all gods and rishis.
 He has a golden skin tone and is the lord of intelligence who controls all three worlds.